 Escape spaces begin to blur the line between the game situation and interactive theatre.
 So many Escape Room providers create ways for players to interact with non-player characters or develop an awareness of the fictional world outside the Escape Room they are in.

-Idea 81: Give players a walkie-talkie to communicate with a commander or extraction team.
-You need to find the right password to get the decisive answer.
+- Idea 81: Give players a walkie-talkie to communicate with a commander or extraction team.
+You need to find the right password to get a decisive answer.

-Idea 94: Use the smell of cigarette smoke to alert players to an approaching guard or other non-player character.
+- Idea 94: Use the smell of cigarette smoke to alert players to an approaching guard or other non-player characters.

 Depending on the escape room theme, players may be willing to get a little dirty or do things they wouldn’t normally do.
 Just make sure that for the appropriate Escape Room, a clue/warning informs customers that the Escape Game contains scary or unpleasant elements.

 - Idea 96: Players must reach into a tub or sink of stinking water to get a key or clue.

 - Idea 97: Players must use a bucket to get dirty water from a tub or sink and use it for another puzzle.